fatiando/fatiando/doc/index.rst

     <div class="text-center" style="font-size: 16pt; margin-bottom: 50px;">

-A Python library for modeling and inversion in geophysics.
+An open-source Python library for modeling and inversion in geophysics.

 Our goal is provide a comprehensive and extensible framework for geophysical data analysis and the development of new methodologies.